Virginia-Pennsylvania Boundary

 Source: Library of Congress, George Washington's map, accompanying his "journal to the Ohio", 1754

-Washington relied upon Christopher Gist and a few Native American guides to cross the wilderness and reach Fort Le Boeuf.
-He was well treated by the French officers there, led by Legardeur de St. Pierre.
-The French officials, camped in the middle of nowhere during the cold winter, must have been entertained by the company of a young, smart, and well-spoken representative from Williamsburg.
+Washington relied upon Christopher Gist and a few Native American guides, including Tanacharison ("Half King"), to cross the wilderness and reach Fort Le Boeuf in mid-December, 1753.
+He was well treated by the French officers commanded by Captain Philippe-Thomas Chabert de Joncaire.
+Camped in the middle of nowhere during the cold winter, they must have been entertained by the company of a young, smart, and well-spoken representative from Williamsburg.

 Virginia protests failed to convince the French that they should alter their strategic initiative to occupy the Ohio River Valley.
-The French politely rejected all of the English claims to the Ohio River and proceeded to implement their plans, moving downstream in the spring of 1754.
+The French politely rejected all of the English claims to the Ohio River and sent Washington back to Williamsburg empty-handed.

 Fort Le Boeuf was built 15 miles from Lake Erie, across the watershed boundary on a tributary of Allegheny River near modern-day Waterford, Pennsylvania